Binary stars take what they get: Evidence for Efficient Mass Transfer from Stripped Stars with Rapidly Rotating Companions: Introduction

 Be+sdOB binaries are particularly valuable for studying mass transfer, as they represent clear examples of past binary interaction \citep{pols_formation_1991}.
 Hot subdwarfs (sdOB) are stripped, compact stars that have lost their outer hydrogen envelope, leaving behind a helium core.
 Be stars are rapidly rotating stars that show emission lines in their spectra due to circumstellar material in a decretion disk \citep{rivinius_classical_2013,rivinius_classical_2024}.
 Their fast rotation can be caused by a high rotation rate at birth \citep{bodenheimer_rapidly_1971}, by AM transport from the core to the envelope during main sequence evolution \citep{ekstrom_evolution_2008, georgy_populations_2013,hastings_single_2020}, or by binary mass transfer \citep{pols_formation_1991}.
 Among these, binary interaction appears particularly important, as suggested by population studies \citep[][see however \citealt{van_bever_number_1997,hastings_stringent_2021}]{de_mink_rotation_2013, shao_formation_2014,dodd_gaia_2024,bodensteiner_binarity_2025} and the growing number of confirmed Be binaries with stripped companions \citep[e.g.][]{wang_detection_2021, klement_chara_2024}.

 The prototypical Be+sdOB system $\phi$ Persei provided crucial insights into the evolution of such systems.
 The inferred mass transfer efficiency was highly conservative, with the Be star in $\phi$ Persei having accreted at least 70\% of the transferred mass \citep{pols_mass_2007,schootemeijer_clues_2018}.
 This result challenged theoretical expectations, specifically those resulting from the rotationally limited mass transfer model.
 However, with a sample size of one system, it was unclear whether $\phi$ Persei was simply a peculiar case or if it represented a larger class of conservative post-mass transfer binaries.
+At a lower mass and later evolutionary stage, another well-known example is Regulus, which was also found to have accreted at least 70\% of the transferred mass \citep{rappaport_past_2009}.

 Until recently, observations of stripped stars in binaries with main sequence companions have been extremely scarce due to the difficulty in detecting them.
 Stripped stars emit mainly in the UV and are easily outshined by their optically bright and typically more massive companions \citep{de_mink_incidence_2014, gotberg_ionizing_2017, gotberg_spectral_2018,schootemeijer_clues_2018}.
 Rapid rotation and variability of the companion make it only more challenging.
 The increased interest in searching for binaries with black hole companions inadvertently led to the discovery of several stripped star systems \citep[e.g.\ ][]{ shenar_hidden_2020, bodensteiner_is_2020, el-badry_stripped-companion_2021, el-badry_ngc_2022}, while reanalysis of archival UV datasets led to the discovery of a population in the Magellanic Clouds \citep{drout_observed_2023, gotberg_stellar_2023-1}.
 For Be+sdOB binaries, the combination of UV spectroscopy and high angular resolution interferometry with the CHARA Array and VLTI/GRAVITY has led to a dramatic increase in the sample size to a total of 16 systems with determined masses for both components \citep{wang_orbital_2023, klement_chara_2024,klement_vltigravity_2025}.